 Introduction to differential and integral calculus with associated analytic geometry.
-Prerequisite: Two years of high school algebra.
+Prerequisite: Two years of high school algebra and either a score of Proficient on the Pre-Calculus Proficiency exam or concurrent enrollment in MATH 103.
+Note that all MATH 111 registrations have a concurrent MATH 103 registration until the proficiency exam is taken.
 Meets QuEST Mathematical Sciences requirement.